 How long will I HUG A TREE for?
 You decide!

 WELCOME to the #kidscareaboutclimatechange GLOBAL TREE HUG CHALLENGE!!
 What’s it all about?
-Listen to me talk about it on the radio (starting at 00:21:0) or watch this short 2 min video.
+Watch this short 2 min video.
 Or watch a longer podcast interview.
+And yes, you can still UPLOAD YOUR TREE HUG PHOTO if you haven’t yet.
+Here is a video of entries for each of the 42 nations!

-During the next United Nations climate meeting in Brazil in Nov 2025, I will do a tree hugging marathon by hugging this tree in Perth, Australia, starting at 11:00 am on Monday, 10th Nov.
-I will do this in solidarity with Truphena Muthoni of Kenya who will simultaneously hug a tree for 72 hours on-site at the meeting in Brazil.
-I will definitely hug my tree for 72 hours with Truphena, but will hug the tree for one extra minute for each person in each photo that is uploaded!
-All the photos will be part of our World Record attempt.
-If you do group photos, please let me know how many people are in the photo.
+Starting TODAY 10 Nov, timed to match the United Nations climate meeting in Brazil, I will do a tree hugging marathon by hugging this tree in Perth, Australia, starting at 11:00 am.
+I will do this in solidarity with Truphena Muthoni of Kenya who will simultaneously hug a tree for 72 hours on-site at the meeting in Brazil – she will start on 13 Nov.
+I will hug my tree for a full week so that I can overlap with Truphena and we can finish our marathon tree hugs together.

 I will do this to raise attention of decision makers everywhere that kids deserve a safe earth to live on – and that 10,000+ kids from 33+ nations (2,629 kids with drawings on the giant banner + 8,992 kids who have seen the giant banner) have joined this call for action so far!
 The school with the most photos uploaded will win a class set of 12 bleachable coral polyps (see kids using them), plus a video explaining coral bleaching from me.
 This is for EVERYONE – all ages please join in!
 A special welcome to kids around the world from Children’s University!!